-Funding is awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Europe.
+Funding is awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Community.
 Jury members are usually appointed for a period of three years.
 The following jury is currently appointed to the Scholarschips and Residencies programme:

 Aida Baghernejad is a freelance cultural journalist, podcaster and presenter.
 She writes in German and English for regional, national and international publications about pop and food culture.
 Her work has earned her the 2021 »International Music Journalism Award« for Music Journalist of the Year, among others.
 She is the founder of the podcast »Pasta & Politik« in cooperation with Edition F, co-host of the podcast »55 Voices for Democracy« produced by Thomas Mann House and the Los Angeles Review of Books, and writer and host on Spotify Studios’ podcast »Man lernt nie aus«.
 She lives mostly in Berlin, sometimes in London, and mostly on the Internet.

 Ji-Hun Kim is an editor, journalist, lecturer and music producer.
 He studied musicology and philosophy.
 He was editor at De:Bug for many years and is co-founder and editor-in-chief of Das Filter.
 As a freelance author, columnist and journalist, he works for Monopol and Der Freitag, among others.
 He has received teaching assignments from Humboldt University Berlin and the University of Bonn.
 He was responsible for the concept and content of the multiple award-winning book »Electronic Beats«.
 Ji-Hun Kim lives with his family in Berlin-Kreuzberg.